msoliviawatt/Sonification-of-Quantum-Photonic-Circuits/electro-optic_interferometer/README.md

 py .\main.py
 ```

-This might also vary if you are using a different version of Python.
-Long story short, you need to run the file from the terminal and figure out what syntax to use for your operating system.
+The syntax might vary if you are using a different version of Python.

+You should also be able to press the "Run Code" button at the top of the file if using Visual Studio Code